 To calculate average purchase and installation costs by system size and electricity needs, the Royal Institution of Chartered Surveyors (RICS) analyses costs from a variety of sources, including surveys, online quotes and retailer pricing information.
 It combines these with quotes from specialist subcontractors to give the most accurate average prices.

 The prices include everything necessary to carry out the installation.
 This includes materials, labour, preliminary work, contractor costs, VAT and profit.

-Which? also conducted an online survey in May 2019 with 1,987 Which?
+*Which? conducted an online survey in June 2021 with 1,116 Which?
 Connect members who have solar panels.